hpgavin/multivarious/README.md

     Change "my_user_name" to your computer login ID. <br> Change the path to match the multivarious installation directory on your computer. <br>
     Save your profile and close your editor.
-    Activate the changes by typing one of the following two commands into the terminal ...
+    Activate the changes by typing one of the following three commands into the terminal ...
     ```bash
     . $PROFILE             # Windows
     source ~/.zprofile     # macOS
     source ~/.profile      # linux
     ```
-    Confirm the change has taken effect by typing the following into the terminal ...
+    Confirm the change has taken effect by typing the one of the following two commands into the terminal ...
     ```bash
     echo $env:PYTHONPATH   # Windows
     echo $PYTHONPATH       # macOS and linux